JacobJoergensen/PiperLang/README.md

 ## Contributing

 We welcome contributions to PiperLang!
 Whether you want to report a bug, request a feature, or submit a pull request with code changes, your input is highly valued.

-### How to Contribute

-1. **Fork the Repository**: Start by forking the [PiperLang repository](https://github.com/JacobJoergensen/PiperLang/) on GitHub.
-2. **Clone the Repository**: Clone the forked repository to your local machine using Git.
-3. **Create a Branch**: Create a new branch for your contribution and switch to it.
-4. **Make Changes**: Implement your changes, keeping in mind any relevant guidelines and coding standards.
-5. **Test Your Changes**: Test your changes thoroughly to ensure they work as expected.
-6. **Commit Your Changes**: Commit your changes with clear and descriptive commit messages.
-7. **Push Changes**: Push your changes to your forked repository on GitHub.
-8. **Submit a Pull Request**: Submit a pull request from your forked repository to the main PiperLang repository.
+Please see the [CONTRIBUTING](CONTRIBUTING.md)

 ## Issues and Pull Requests